Kive1ru/Information_Retrieval-Simple_Search_Engine/README.md

 ### How to start and perform the search interface (web interface)?

-	1. Run command "pip install Flask"
-	2. Run the script "Web_UI.py"
+	1. Run the script "Web_UI.py"
-	3. Change the line 16 root to the index files location(TEST folder)
+	2. Change the line 16 root to the index files location(TEST folder)
-	4. On a web browser, input "http://127.0.0.1:5000/"(this information is showing in terminal)
+	3. On a web browser, input "http://127.0.0.1:5000/"(this information is showing in terminal)
-	5. In the Text Input, enter query, and click "submit"
+	4. In the Text Input, enter query, and click "submit"
-	6. The result is shown on the new page.
+	5. The result is shown on the new page.

 ### 20 Test Queries:
 	1. cristina lopes